 What is an advance statement?

 An advance statement is not the same as an advance decision.
 It is a document in which a person specifically sets out wishes, feelings, and beliefs.
-This can then be used in a best interests determination.
-Unlike an advance decision, which can only refuse consent to a specific medical treatment or the circumstances in which medical treatment is refused, an advance statement sets out preferences for treatment.
-An advance statement can be incorporated into a lasting power of attorney or done separately.
-An advance statement is not legally binding and healthcare professionals do not have to follow what is laid out in the document.
+Healthcare professionals can then utilise this in a best interests determination.
+An advance statement outlines treatment preferences, unlike an advance decision, which can only refuse specific medical treatment or circumstances.
+It can be included in a lasting power of attorney or created separately.
+Although not legally binding, healthcare professionals are not obligated to adhere to the document’s contents.
 However, they must take what the person has written into account when making decisions on their behalf.

 If you’re thinking about writing an advance statement or decision, you don’t have to do it alone.
 If you are looking for some legal counsel or guidance, get in touch with us to speak with one of our expert lawyers.